OctopusDeploy/docs/docs/guides/deploying-asp.net-core-web-applications/json-configuration-variables-feature.md

 ### Step 1: Enable the feature

-To configure a package step to replace matching app settings in your JSON configuration files ensure the **JSON configuration variables**Â feature is enabled.
+To configure a package step to replace matching app settings in your JSON configuration files ensure the **JSON configuration variables** feature is enabled.

 ![](/docs/images/3702943/5275653.png)